-Chhom Kunthea completed her Bachelor degrees in French and English literatures in 2001 and 2004 respectively, at Royal University of Phnom Penh (Cambodia).
-In 2005, she went to India to pursue her Master degree in Sanskrit in Magadh University – Bodh Gaya, (Bihar, India).
-One year after her completion of the Master degree in 2008, she enrolled in a doctoral program at Ecole Pratique des Hautes Etudes – Paris.
+Kunthea Chhom completed her Bachelor degrees in French and English literatures in 2001 and 2004 respectively, at the Royal University of Phnom Penh (Cambodia).
+In 2005, she went to India to pursue her Master degree in Sanskrit in Magadh University – Bodh Gaya (Bihar, India).
+One year after completion of her Master degree in 2008, she enrolled in a doctoral program at the Ecole Pratique des Hautes Etudes – Paris.
 In 2016, she defended her Ph.D. thesis.

-In the Dharma project, she is in charge of manual keying of the texts of Cambodian inscriptions (Task-force C).
-She finds the work interesting as she has the opportunity not only to read many Cambodian inscriptions with a different idea from that of the time of her Ph.D. thesis but also to work with a dynamic team with diverse expertise.
+In the DHARMA project, she is in charge of manual keying of texts of Cambodian inscriptions (Task-force C).
+She finds the work interesting as it gives her the opportunity not only to read many Cambodian inscriptions with an approach different from that she had at the time of her Ph.D. thesis but also to work with a dynamic team with diverse expertise.

 2019 [coauthored with Arlo Griffiths] “A Problematic Inscription from Ancient Cambodia (K. 1237)”, Udaya 14, pp. 3-22.

-2018 Le rôle du Sanskrit dans le dévélopement de la langue khmère: une étude épigraphique du VIe au XIVe siècle, Phnom Penh: Sastra Publishing House.
+2018 Le rôle du Sanskrit dans le développement de la langue khmère: une étude épigraphique du VIe au XIVe siècle.
+Phnom Penh: Sastra Publishing House.

-2011 Koh Ker Inscriptions, vol. 1, Budapest: publication of the Hungarian South East Asian Institute.
+2011 Koh Ker Inscriptions, vol. 1.
+Budapest: Publications of the Hungarian South East Asian Institute.